 So, set up an emergency fund to help you pay the bills if something unexpected happens.
 It’s a good idea to have some money stashed back before you start working as a freelance writer since it can be hard to find clients in the beginning.

 You can also ask clients to pay for half of the work upfront.
-This solution is a common practice in freelance writing businesses.
+This solution is a common practice in freelance writing and blogging businesses.

 Additional Tips on How to Overcome Your Freelance Writing Fears

 While there’s no way to completely eliminate any fears associated with being a freelance writing business owner, you can certainly keep some fears at bay.